fantatik3/unity-beginner-systems/README.md

 # Unity Helpers

-This repository contains a collection of commonly used helper classes for the Unity Engine.
+This repository contains a collection of commonly used helper classes for the Unity Engine that work as example for your projects.

 ## Index